baumanndominik/identifying_causal_structure/readme.md

 # Identifying Causal Structure in Dynamical Systems

-This repository is the official implementation of the paper "Identifying Causal Structure in Dynamical Systems" by Dominik Baumann, Friedrich Solowjow, Karl Henrik Johansson, and Sebastian Trimpe.
+This repository is the official implementation of the [paper](https://arxiv.org/abs/2006.03906) "Identifying Causal Structure in Dynamical Systems" by Dominik Baumann, Friedrich Solowjow, Karl Henrik Johansson, and Sebastian Trimpe.

 ## Requirements

-The code was developed for and tested in Python 3, but should also work with Python 2.
+The code was developed using Python 3.6.9, but also tested with Python 2.7.
 The following libraries are required:

 * numpy
 * scipy